lb-/website/pages/index.md

 title: "LB"
 ---

-## Welcome

 Aspiring digital nomad, futurist, systems thinker and Christian.
 Absolutely passionate to understand how things work, create and improve systems.
 My name is LB (pronounced 'Albi') and this site has a bit of info to help you get to know me.

 ## Process

 What I love to do (even in my sleep) is help individuals and businesses implement systems and processes.

-A process works best when it is not the goal unto itself.
+* A process works best when it is not the goal unto itself.

-Culture trumps process every time, not the other way around.
+* Culture trumps process every time, not the other way around.

-Software can solve a problem but often a spreadsheet can achieve a process goal without adding new problems first.
+* Software can solve a problem but often a spreadsheet can achieve a process goal without adding new problems first.

-Technology serves us best when it enhances an existing system.
+* Technology serves us best when it enhances an existing system.

 I would love to help you add structure where you need it in your business.